-The Courtauld Gallery and Courtauld Shop are now closed for a period of at least two years while we undertake a major transformation project called Courtauld Connects.
+The Courtauld Gallery and Courtauld Shop are closed while we undertake a major transformation project called Courtauld Connects.

 What is happening to the collection while the Gallery is closed?